divaricatum/cl-faq/README.md

 <span id="s5q3"></span>

-### Why doesn't make-pathname merge the given :directory component with the directory component in :defaults argument?
+### Q. Why doesn't make-pathname merge the given :directory component with the directory component in :defaults argument?

 Section 19.4.4 of the ANSI spec says: